PhysicsOfMobility/ridepy/README.rst

 request back to ``master``.
 Feel free to do the latter at an early stage using the GitHub's "Submit Draft" feature.

-Philosophy:
+Versioning Philosophy:

 -  ``master`` should always improve.
 Incomplete functionality is welcome.
--  ``production`` should always be usable and, if possible, not break things.
+-  API-breaking changes imply transition to a new major version

 Code style is *black* for Python and *LLVM* for C++.
 To format your code use